 RMIT English Worldwide Melbourne runs information workshops every 5 weeks for students looking for work.
-The Student Activities Organiser can tell you when the next session will be.
+The Student Experience Specialist can tell you when the next session will be.

 You can find a job in different ways:

 We want you to enjoy your time with us.
-The Student Activities Organiser arranges welcome dinners, city and campus tours and sporting activities among other events to help you get to know Melbourne, meet other students, relax and have fun.
+The Student Experience Specialist arranges welcome dinners, city and campus tours and sporting activities among other events to help you get to know Melbourne, meet other students, relax and have fun.
 Check noticeboards at RMIT English Worldwide Melbourne for information about festivals and community events.

-The Student Activities Organiser will also let you know about events via email and Facebook.
+The Student Experience Specialist will also let you know about events via email, Facebook and the Pathways Community page.

 Enrol with us